csesoc/comp1511-revision-t1-2022/contributing.md

 gh pr create
 ```

-The pull request will be auto-merged once checks are complete and the site re-deployed on Vercel.
+The pull request will be auto-merged once checks are complete and the site deployed on Vercel.
 You can check it out [here](https://comp1511-revision-t1-2022.vercel.app)!

+If your request fails lint checks, please check why and fix it before committing again.
+It should be fairly minor!